 The community in which we work is important to us.
 We are local people ourselves and work closely with several good causes and charities to help enhance other peoples well-being.

 Our staff all have many years of experience in caring for families.
-I and my wife Debbie are on hand 24hrs a day.
+We are at your service 24hrs a day.
 Our funeral staff are on hand on the day of the funeral to offer any help or assistance that may be required.